PedanticHacker/ReChess/README.md

-An engine compliant only with Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (on the Windows platform) or the XBoard GUI (on a Linux-based platform) can't be loaded in ReChess because it doesn't support this type of protocol.
+An engine compliant only with Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (on the Windows platform) or the XBoard GUI (on a Linux-based platform) can't be loaded in ReChess, because it doesn't support this type of protocol.
 If your engine is also compliant with Universal Chess Interface (UCI), then you're in luck.